 members_controller.rb after applying the patch.
 Also, the change to

 auth_source.rb (new class methods import and get_data) is only strictly required when on-the-fly project member addition is needed.

 The patch does not include #4732 (Make login case-insensitive also for PostgreSQL), although line numbers might reflect that change.

 Jean-Philippe et al.: What is required to get this code integrated into trunk?
 I think that LDAP integration without something like this is severely limited and thus this should be included.

 #1 Updated by Marcel Waldvogel over 12 years ago

 Please use the ldap-auto-groups2.patch instead, as it fixes an issue with on-the-fly registration (LDAP query attribute list was computed wrongly, which would only show on the production system).

 My internal Q&A needs to be improved :-)

-#2 Updated by Glenn Gould almost 12 years ago
+#2 Updated by Glenn Gould over 12 years ago

 What you did is extremly close to our needs here at my institute.
 Thanks for your work!
 I would appreciate to have a function like that in trunk.
 Maybe you noticed some similar efforts, done in #1113.